wp-plugins/zedity/readme.txt

 A revolutionary editor for anyone to create content very easily and quickly, with unprecedented possibilities and professional results!

 == Description ==
-Zedity is an innovative editor to create posts and pages very easily and quickly, with absolutely no technical skills required.
-It gives you total flexibility and unprecedented possibilities to create any desired design, as naturally as if you're sketching it out on a piece of paper!
+Zedity is an innovative editor that gives you total flexibility and unprecedented possibilities to create posts and pages as naturally as if you're sketching them out on a piece of paper!
+With absolutely no technical skills required and professional results finally achievable very easily and quickly by anyone, Zedity will drastically improve your WordPress experience.
 Watch the video...

 [youtube https://www.youtube.com/watch?v=8Ws7OzSdDhs]